 This Toolkit was developed in partnership with Advance HE, Perrett Laver and the University of Gloucestershire and is available to Advance HE member institutions.

 The old saying “it’s not what you know but who you know” has been widely researched by sociologists, economists, anthropologists, educators, business and management experts, and more.
 Who you know and can count on can be described as social capital, and is a key building block of official and unofficial networks which are essential to success – be it success of individuals, projects or even entire organisations.
-This interactive workshop took place on 24 November 2021 at 14:00-16:00 GMT and concentrated on the role of social capital and networks in improving student success and more importantly how institutions can help build them.
+This interactive workshop, which took place on 24 November 2021, concentrated on the role of social capital and networks in improving student success and more importantly how institutions can help build them.

-This panel discussion on 18 January 2022 at 14:00-16:00 GMT supported institutional change-makers, project managers and leaders in better understanding how they can use the power of teams and networks to create successful institutional change and/or transformation.
+This panel discussion, which took place on 18 January 2022, supported institutional change-makers, project managers and leaders in better understanding how they can use the power of teams and networks to create successful institutional change and/or transformation.
 The panellists have a wealth of experience in successfully creating, using and managing teams and/or networks to drive cultural change within institutions that made a positive change in the lives of their staff and/or students.
 The speakers shared their stories, case studies, tips and best practices.
 The audience had an opportunity to ask their questions to the panellists.

 A range of supporting guides for this member benefit theme can be found below.